 of our quarterly Friends of EMBL Newsletter – to public and private invitations, through to such highlights as the establishment of a personal connection between you, EMBL scientists and their research projects.

 Come and join us at our EMBL Ladies’ Nights, Science Movie Nights, hand-picked conferences and the bi-annual EMBL Gala, just to name a few of the possibilities open

-3 March: EMBL Annual Reception.
+EMBL Reception.
 Join our Director General for an informal get-together in the double helix of the EMBL Advanced Training Centre.
-Prof. Iain Mattaj will share some of last year’s scientific achievements and his vision for the lab in 2016.
 Meet representatives of the EMBL directorate, EMBL employees and other Friends of EMBL.
-Join us also for the second Friends of EMBL Lecture: Dr. Judith Zaugg, group leader at EMBL, who will share with you what individuality means in the context of living things.
+Join us also for the third Friends of EMBL Lecture where one of the EMBL Senior Scientists will introduce you to another exciting topic from life sciences.

-2 December: EMBL Insight Lecture.
+1 December: EMBL Insight Lecture.
 Once a year, an EMBL scientist gives a lecture that is specifically tailored to a young audience.
-While the lecture is taking place in the Auditorium of the Advanced Training Centre, students from all over the world can take part via a live streaming of the event over the internet.
+While the lecture is taking place at one of the EMBL sites, students from all over the world can take part via a live streaming of the event over the internet.
 Topics embrace current EMBL research projects from the life sciences, which are presented in interactive and engaging ways.

 Other events, specifically tailored to the